Theboy911/osticket-prereqs/README.md

 - Create a directory in the C:\ drive called PHP
 - Install and Download PHP 7.3.8 then unzip contents into C:\PHP
-- Download and install VC_redist.x86.exe which is a visual C++ redistributable that osticket requires -Install and download MySQL 5.5.62
+- Download and install VC_redist.x86.exe which is a visual C++ redistributable that osticket requires
+- Install and download MySQL 5.5.62

 <h2>Installation Steps</h2>